Skip to Content

 We’re saving a visit to here for another time – early or late season – as it’s possible to walk from Akyaka.

 Cooler weather will definitely be preferable.
-And, also, this beach seems to be very popular in the height of summer.
+And, also, this beach seems to be one of the most popular beaches in the height of summer.

 The Azmak River, know locally as Azmak Nehri or Kadın Azmağı, is a shaded green paradise with crystal clear icy cold waters.